Seekonk River: Slate Rock

 The historic rock was accidentally blown up by city workers in 1877.
 They were attempting to expose a buried portion of the stone, but used too much dynamite and the stone was "blasted to pieces."
 Pieces of the stone were later sold for souvenirs.
 A monument in nearby Slate Rock Park commemorates the location.

 Flora and fauna

 The Seekonk River is home to numerous fauna that either migrate to the bay at some point during the year or live there year-round.
-There are several species of fish, shellfish and crab that have been documented.
-Birds include Loon, Cormorants, Herons, Gulls, Terns, Swans and Geese.
+Several species of fish, shellfish and crab have been documented.
+Birds include loon, cormorants, herons, gulls, terns, swans and geese.

-Numerous flora also make the Seekonk River their home both on land and underwater.
-Common aquatic vegetation includes grasses like spartina grass and phragmites in most high marsh areas and brown and green seaweed in the intertidal zone.
-Other vegetation that makes its home along the river include shrubs like rosa rugosa, various trees like the willow, oak and beech.
+Spartina and Phragmites grasses are found in high marsh areas, while brown and green seaweeds are found in the intertidal zone.
+Riparian vegetation includes shrubs such as Rosa rugosa and trees like willow, oak and beech.

 Crossings

 Below is a list of all crossings over the Seekonk River.
 The list starts at the headwaters and goes downstream.